khaviyaAeee/smart-drainage-iot-/README.md

 ## Where things stand right now

 The system design, sensor selection, architecture, and enclosure spec are complete — that's what's documented in this repo.
-The firmware in [`firmware/esp32_main/`](firmware/esp32_main/) is scaffolded with the full program structure and clearly marked TODOs, but the sensor drivers, MQTT integration, and dashboard still need to be built out.
+The firmware  is scaffolded with the full program structure and clearly marked TODOs, but the sensor drivers, MQTT integration, and dashboard still need to be built out.

 - [x] Problem research and literature review
 - [x] System architecture